j5oh/synackAPI/README.md

 ## getCodenameFromSlug(slug)
 This method takes a project slug and returns the target codename.
 This method is generally not used by end users, but rather supports other function methods.

+## getCurrentTargetSlug()
+This method returns the slug of whatever target you are connected to.
+If not connected to a target, this will return `None`.

 ## getScope(codename)
 This method takes a codename and returns its scope as a list of dicts.
 * `Host` targets return the CIDR notation ranges